slrbl/Intrusion-and-anomaly-detection-with-machine-learning/README.md

 $ docker compose up
 ```
 ## Used sample data
-The data you will find at DATA folder comes from https://www.secrepo.com.
+The data you will find in DATA folder comes from https://www.secrepo.com.

 ## Documentation
 Details on how this tools is build could be found at http://enigmater.blogspot.fr/2017/03/intrusion-detection-based-on-supervised.html